LEDGER HARDWARE WALLETS

 Vendor Lock-in

 There’s also the problem of vendor lock-in.
-If you’ve ever tried to stop using an app or service, only to find that doing so would be incredibly impractical or expensive, then you know the annoyance of vendor lock-ins.
+Have you ever tried to stop using an app or service, only to find that doing so would be incredibly impractical or expensive?
+Then you know the annoyance of vendor lock-ins.

-It can be a frustrating experience to be essentially forced to use an app you’re not happy with, simply because you’ve been stuck with a contract or they make it extraordinarily challenging to migrate your settings/data etc to another app.
+It can be a frustrating experience to have no choice but to use an app you’re not happy with.
+You could be stuck with a contract or they could make it extraordinarily challenging to migrate your settings/data etc to another app.

 Censorship

-Other users experience the exact opposite problem… they’re simply not allowed to use the apps they want, due to local restrictions, censorship, and monopolies.
+Other users experience the exact opposite problem… They don’t have permission to use the apps they want due to local restrictions, censorship, and monopolies.

-This is particularly obvious on social media since many social media companies have an agenda or beckon to the whims of local regulators and governments to restrict what users are allowed to post.
+This is particularly obvious on social media since many social media companies have an agenda.
+Simply put, local regulators and governments can restrict what users may post.

 Some countries have even taken it a step further, and banned social media outright!